stAItuned/content-manager/articles/study-case-death-stranding/case-study-ds.md

 - objects
 - environments

-In a mesh we will see that these objects represents the area which a NPC can move aound based upon the game's internal understanding of the character's size.
+In a mesh we will see that these objects represents the area which a NPC can move around based upon the game's internal understanding of the character's size.
 From there, as said, a research algorithm is ran to understand where the character can move or not.

 | ![image](./mesh.png) |
 |:--:|